Costs & Funding

 The information below is useful to both scholarship and self-funded students who will need an idea of how to finance their stay in Europe/Africa/Asia.

 Oldenburg/Germany: 934 (minimum) up to 1000 Euros/month

 The cost of living in Germany is relatively high.
 However, there are many ways for students to reduce their costs: student dormitories and shared flats offer affordable housing, cheap super markets and pubs catering to students are also helpful.
 Cultural events, sports centres, as well as public transport even certain shops, offer student discounts.
-Estimations of living costs (incl. accommodation, food, leisure, etc.) in Germany vary between 867 and 1000 Euro per month.
+Estimations of living costs (incl. accommodation, food, leisure, etc.) in Germany vary between 934 and 1000 Euros per month.
 Find more detailed information on the website of the German Studentenwerk.
-867 Euro per month is the minimum amount required in your bank account to be eligible for a study visa and subsequent residence permit (for non-scholarship students).
+934 Euros per month is the minimum amount required in your bank account to be eligible for a study visa and subsequent residence permit (for non-scholarship students).

 Stavanger, Norway: about 1200 Euros/month